DHTMLX/docs-suite/docs/calendar/configuring.md

 ## Initial calendar date

 By default, a calendar shows a month with the current date.
 If for some reason you want to open some other date, set the [](calendar/api/calendar_date_config.md) property.
 It accepts a Date object as a value.
-It is either the same as [](calendar/api/calendar_value_config.md) (by default), or shows the current date if <strong>value</strong> is not specified.
+It is either the same as [](calendar/api/calendar_value_config.md) (by default), or shows the current date if **value** is not specified.

 ~~~js
 var calendar = new dhx.Calendar("calendar_container", {